nodejs/node/deps/npm/doc/cli/npm-token.md

     npm token list [--json|--parseable]
     npm token create [--read-only] [--cidr=1.1.1.1/24,2.2.2.2/16]
-    npm token delete <id|token>
+    npm token revoke <id|token>

 ## DESCRIPTION

-This list you list, create and delete authentication tokens.
+This list you list, create and revoke authentication tokens.

 * `npm token list`:
   Shows a table of all active authentication tokens.
 You can request this as